Alvin and the Chipmunks: New albums and A Chipmunk Christmas (1969–1982)

 Ross Bagdasarian in 1972.
 He was the creator of the Chipmunks.

 The final Chipmunks album in the project's original incarnation, The Chipmunks Go to the Movies, was released in 1969.
-After Bagdasarian's death in 1972, the Chipmunks' careers stalled until 1979, when NBC began airing reruns of The Alvin Show as a mid-season replacement.
+Following the death of Ross Bagdasarian in 1972, his son Ross Bagdasarian Jr. took over the family business concerns focusing mostly on the real estate and vineyard holdings as the Alvin and the Chipmunks was mostly ignored.
+In 1977, Bagdasarian rediscovered his father's creation and attempted to pitch a revival of The Chipmunks to television networks and record labels but there was no enthusiasm from executives.
+In 1979, then NBC President Fred Silverman was instrumental in acquiring the rights to rerun The Alvin Show for the 1979–80 Saturday morning television season where it performed adequately.
 The following year, Excelsior Records released a new album of contemporary songs performed by the Chipmunks.
 That album, Chipmunk Punk, featured Bagdasarian's son, Ross Bagdasarian Jr., doing the voices of the characters.
-That album and the continued reruns of the series proved to be popular enough to warrant further new records as well as new television productions, and on December 14, 1981, the Chipmunks and Seville returned to television in the NBC Christmas special A Chipmunk Christmas, produced by the Bagdasarians with Chuck Jones as a creative consultant.
+That album and the continued reruns of the series proved to be popular enough to warrant further new records as well as new television productions.
+Further, on December 14, 1981, the Chipmunks and Seville returned to television in the NBC Christmas special A Chipmunk Christmas, produced by the Bagdasarians with Chuck Jones as a creative consultant.
 It was accompanied by a soundtrack album.
 The following year, two more albums were released (Chipmunk Rock and The Chipmunks Go Hollywood).